Add a no-auth app to Access Gateway

-On the Results page, review and verify that No-auth App sent your matching profile information.
+On the Results page, review and verify that No-auth App sent the expected profile information.

-If the application is configured properly, you will be able to access this Protect Web Resource via the Public Domain address configured in the Access Gateway App.
+If the application is configured properly, you will be able to access this Protected Web Resource via the Public Domain address configured in the Access Gateway App.